The Tim Conway Show (1980 TV series): Production

 Despite his success as a member of the cast of the situation comedy McHale's Navy from 1962 to 1966 and in two theatrical films spun off from the series, McHale's Navy in 1964 and McHale's Navy Joins the Air Force in 1965, as well as his popularity during several years as a regular on The Carol Burnett Show in the 1970s, Tim Conway had found no success starring in a television show of his own.
 His situation comedies Rango in 1967 and The Tim Conway Show in the spring of 1970, as well as a fall 1970 comedy-variety series, The Tim Conway Comedy Hour, had all been cancelled after short runs.
-In March 1980, Conway made yet another attempt at a show of his own with a second comedy-variety series entitled - like his 1970 situation comedy - The Tim Conway Show.
+In March 1980, Conway made yet another attempt at a show of his own with a second comedy-variety series titled - like his 1970 situation comedy - The Tim Conway Show.

 The series was produced by Carol Burnett's husband, Joe Hamilton, and closely followed the format of The Carol Burnett Show — a small group of regulars performing comedy sketches, interspersed with musical numbers, and supplemented by occasional guest stars — in which Conway had thrived for several years.
 His Carol Burnett Show co-stars Carol Burnett, Vicki Lawrence, and Harvey Korman all made guest appearances, and the orchestra, The Peter Matz Orchestra, was the same one that had performed on The Carol Burnett Show from 1971 to 1978.
 Unusually, the show's regular dance troupe, The Don Crichton Dancers (led by Crichton, the lead dancer on The Carol Burnett Show, and choreographer on its short-lived revival Carol Burnett & Company) was composed entirely of children between the ages of 8 and 13.
 Another portion of the show featured Tim recruiting members of the audience to join him onstage and perform sketches with him.